luukfroling/jupyterbook_tudelft_stylesheet/content/admonitions.md

 # admonitions

-::::::{versionadded} v0.1.1
+::::::{deprecated} v0.1.1
-Here's a version added message.
+Here's a deprecation message.
 ::::::

 ::::::{admonition} The one with the custom titles